-The EOTC has attended four ARC meetings since the ARC was established by the Board in November.
-During these meetings, the EOTC provided updates and gathered feedback form the ARC and the public.
-The most recent update provided to the ARC was on October 6, 2021; during that meeting, the EOTC presented four draft maps, labeled EOTC A, B, C and D, and received comments from the public and the ARC.
+The EOTC has attended several ARC meetings since the ARC was established by the Board.
+During these meetings, the EOTC has provided updates, presented draft maps, and gathered feedback from both the ARC and the public.

+At the October 6 ARC meeting, the EOTC presented four draft maps, labeled EOTC A, B, C and D, and received comments from the public and the ARC.
 At that time, the ARC was made aware that draft maps EOTC A, B, C and D did not include the California's adjusted U.S. Census Data for breakdown of voting age population data by ethnicity, the Citizen Voting Age Population (CVAP) data, and prisoner population, as this information was not available for analysis at the time of the creation of those maps.